AnaBetancourt/F1NDR_droid/README.md

-# Finder Droid
+# F1NDR Droid
 Hello!
-Welcome to Finder Droid, a CLI application for finding information on the original 6 Star Wars films and their prominent characters.
+Welcome to F1NDR Droid, a CLI application for finding information on the original 6 Star Wars films and their prominent characters.
+As a play on the subject matter, this application is imagined as a droid named F1NDR whose purpose is to help you learn about Star Wars.